jina-ai/examples/advanced-vector-search/README.md

 ## Wrap up

-In this example we have seen how to ude different indexers as vector databases and how to use a `ref_indexer` as a base indexer.
+In this example we have seen how to use different indexers as vector databases and how to use a `ref_indexer` as a base indexer.
  We also have seen how to use a pod inside a docker container inside our index and query flows, and how to use evaluators to assess the quality of our search system.